sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/index.md

 Remove the audio effects

-The `removeEffects` method accept `identifiers` as argument.
-This is optional argument if provided remove only given effects or else all the effects
+The `removeEffects` method accept `identifiers` as an argument.
+This is an optional argument if provided remove only given effects or else all the effects.

 ```js
 WebAudio.removeEffects() // remove all the effects